Poll: What was the most encouraging part of the Seahawks’ exhibition win over K.C.?

 NFLSeahawksSports Poll: What was the most encouraging part of the Seahawks’ exhibition win over K.C.?
 Originally published August 25, 2017 at 8:20 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryPhotos: Seahawks beat the Chiefs in preseason game, 26-13
+Next StoryRussell Wilson looks ready for regular season as he leads Seahawks to preseason win over Chiefs Previous StoryPhotos: Seahawks beat the Chiefs in preseason game, 26-13

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.